sharpic/academic-kickstart/content/post/shell-go/index.md

 ---

-**In Summary: It’s better not to use the carbon.
+**It’s better not to use the carbon.
 But, if you are going to use the carbon then it’s better to use as little as possible; and, offset what you do use.
 What Shell GO+ is giving us is thinking room and acting room, because sequestration gives us time to make changes.**

 ---